 As a hybrid of classroom and homeschool learning, Bluebonnet Home Scholars Collaborative (BHSC) partners with parents to provide a comprehensive academic and enrichment program.
 At a glance, here is how BHSC works with families to spread a rich intellectual feast for the youngest learners.
 All classes are available either a la carte or as a comprehensive enrollment package for Tuesdays and Fridays during the academic term.
 Students must be a minimum of five years old by September 1 in order to enroll in Form 1 courses.

 Form 1: Kindergarten through 3rd Grade

 In our 2.5-hour Kaleidoscope block, students in Kindergarten through 3rd grade enjoy a kaleidoscope of delights for the mind, ear, eye, heart, and hand including the following: (Learn more about the details here.)

 - Nature study

 - Artist & composer study

-In our interactive, multi-sensory, hands-on English Language Arts class, students delve into phonics and cursive penmanship, discover and apply spelling rules with grade-level spelling words, learn parts of speech, practice oral reading, and hear and recite classic works of poetry.
+In our interactive, multi-sensory, hands-on English Language Arts classes, students delve into phonics and cursive penmanship, discover and apply spelling rules with grade-level spelling words, learn parts of speech, practice oral reading, and hear and recite classic works of poetry.
 Learn more.

 Learning at Home

-At home, parents can also round out the student’s learning with literature—both read-alouds and independent reading—across a range of subjects and interests.
+At home, parents can also round out the student’s learning with additional literature—both read-alouds and independent reading—across a range of subjects and interests.
 BHSC teachers recommend several resources for planning out great reads for early elementary.
 Here are a couple places to start:

 - AmblesideOnline has grade-level book lists that cover literature, history, science, and more.